jkomar/100-days-of-code/r1-log.md

 ### R1D6 - Wednesday, September 23, 2020

-**Today's Progress**: Continued working my way through @KevinJPowell's "Conquering Responsive Layouts" 21 day CSS course to supplement what I have learned at freeCodeCamp.
+**Today's Progress**: Continued working my way through @KevinJPowell's "Conquering Responsive Layouts" 21 day CSS course.

 **Thoughts:** I didn't work on things for a full hour which is a bit dissapointing.
 Hopefully tomorrow will be better.